ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 ## Conclusion / Future Work

 Deep Reinforcement Learning is a new field and an active area of research.
 It promises to provide an end-to-end, `pixels to actions` solution for many robotics problems.
 The deeper understanding of surroundings that can be achieved with RL agents: an agent can perform experiments to better `understand` its complex and changing environment, which leads to more nuanced and human-like behavior by the robot.
-Agents using deep reinforcement learning (deep RL) methods have shown tremendous success in learning complex behaviour skills and solving challenging control tasks in high-dimensional raw sensory state-space.
+Agents using deep reinforcement learning (deep RL) methods have shown tremendous success in learning complex behavior skills and solving challenging control tasks in high-dimensional raw sensory state-space.

-There are other alternaves to DQN such as the [Sarsa algorithm](https://www.cse.unsw.edu.au/~cs9417ml/RL1/algorithms.html) (state-action-reward-state-action).
+There are other alternatives to DQN such as the [Sarsa algorithm](https://www.cse.unsw.edu.au/~cs9417ml/RL1/algorithms.html) (state-action-reward-state-action).
 The major difference between Sarsa and Q-Learning, is that the maximum reward for the next state is not necessarily used for updating the Q-values (learning table).
 Instead, a new action, and therefore reward, is selected using the same policy that determined the original action.
 This is how Sarsa is able to take into account the control policy of the agent during learning.
 It means that information needs to be stored longer before the action values can be updated, but also means that our robot is going to take risky actions much frequently.

 Another possibility is to experiment with the [Asynchronous Advantage Actor-Critic(A3C) algorithm](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-8-asynchronous-actor-critic-agents-a3c-c88f72a5e9f2).
 This algorithm eclipses DQN because it is faster and more robust.
 It builds on actor-critic with the innovations of multiple `asynchronous` workers as well as an `advantage` feature.